 Click to watch the video and repair your iPhone 6 not charging by DIY

-If you are interested in the tools used in the video, please go to our E-Catalog to order.
-Each replacement part has gone with REWA’s strict tests and systematic packing process, so each spare part is of guaranteed performance and low price.
-And enjoy the fast and worldwide shipping on rewatechnology.com
+If you are interested in the tools used in the video, please go to our online store to order.
+Each replacement part has gone with REWA’s strict tests and systematic packing process, so each cell phone spare part is of guaranteed performance and low price.
+And worldwide shipping on rewatechnology.com

 You may also like: